-3.7 Scalability Analysis for different amounts of participating Intel Data Streaming Accelerator (DSA)s.
+Scalability Analysis for different amounts of participating Intel Data Streaming Accelerator (DSA)s.
 Displays the average throughput and the derived scaling factor.
 Shows that, although the throughput does increase with adding more accelerators, beyond two, the gained speed drops significantly.
-Calculated over the results from Figure 3.6 and therefore applies to copies from DDR-SDRAM to HBM 17 18 4.1 Public Interface of CacheData and Cache Classes.
+Calculated over the results from Figure 3.6 and therefore applies to copies from DDR-SDRAM to HBM.
+17 Throughput from DDR-SDRAM to HBM on CPU.
+Copying from Node 0 to the destination Node specified on the x-axis.
+18 Public Interface of CacheData and Cache Classes.
 Colour coding for thread safety.
 Grey denotes impossibility for threaded access.
 Green indicates full safety guarantees only relying on atomics to achieve this.
 Yellow may use locking but is still safe for use.
-Red must be called from 4.2 a single threaded context.
-Public Interface of CacheData and Cache Classes.
-Colour coding for thread safety.
-Grey denotes impossibility for threaded access.
-Green indicates full safety guarantees only relying on atomics to achieve this.
-Yellow may use locking but is still safe for use.
 Red must be called from a single threaded context.
-21 24 5.1 Sequence for Blocking Scenario.
+21 Sequence for Blocking Scenario.
 Observable in first draft implementation.
-Scenario where T_1 performed first access to a datum followed T_2 .
-Then T_1 holds the handlers exclusively, leading to T_2 having to wait for T_1 to perform the work submission and waiting 29 5.2 CacheData::WaitOnCompletion Pseudocode.
-Final rendition of the implementation for a fair wait function.
-30 6.1 Time spent on functions $SCAN_a$ and $AGGREGATE$ without prefetching for different locations of column b.
-Figure (a) represents the lower boundary by using only DDR-SDRAM, while Figure (b) simulates perfect 6.2 caching by storing column b in HBM during benchmark setup Time spent on functions $SCAN_a$, $SCAN_b$ and $AGGREGATE$ with prefetching.
+Scenario where $T_1$ performed first access to a datum followed $T_2$ and $T_3$ .
+Then $T_1$ holds the handlers exclusively, leading to the other threads having to wait for $T_1$ to perform the work submission and waiting before they can access the datum through the cache 29 Time spent on functions $SCAN_a$ and $AGGREGATE$ without prefetch- ing for different locations of column b.
+Figure (a) represents the lower boundary by using only DDR-SDRAM, while Figure (b) simulates perfect 30 36 Time spent on functions $SCAN_a$ , $SCAN_b$ and $AGGREGATE$ with prefetching.
 Operations $SCAN_a$ and $SCAN_b$ execute concurrently.
 Figure (a) shows bandwidth limitation as time for $SCAN_a$ increases drastically due to the copying of column b to HBM taking place in parallel.
-For Figure (b), the columns are located on different Nodes, thereby the 36 SCAN-operations do not compete for bandwidth 38
+For Figure (b), the columns are located on different Nodes, thereby the SCAN-operations do not compete for bandwidth 38 Streaming Accelerator (DSA)s.
+Displays the average throughput and the derived scaling factor.
+Shows that, although the throughput does increase with adding more accelerators, beyond two, the gained speed drops significantly.
+Calculated over the results from Figure 3.6 and therefore applies to copies from DDR-SDRAM to HBM